 Extended Song Forms

-Extended song forms build upon one of the root "whole song" song forms.
+Extended song forms build upon one of the root “whole song” song forms.
+Extended Song Forms add song sections to a base song form effectively extending the song form creating a new song.
+Sections added are sections already found in the song form.
 Examples of extended song forms would be:

 - AAAAA Song Form- which is an extension of AAA song form often called AAA Extended Song Form (nothing too complex here as there is only one section that is merely repeated as many times as needed)